 4.1.2.3.
-Containerized Vessel Calls

-Vessel calls by vessel class are shown in Table 4-7.
-Vessel calls by route group are shown in Table 4-10.
+Containerized Vessel Calls Vessel calls by route group and vessel class are shown in Table 4-7.
 These are a result of the CLT loading algorithm, the containerized trade forecast for Oakland Harbor, the available vessel fleet by service, and the LFA data inputs.
+Oakland Harbor Turning Basins Widening CA Navigation Study